digram/bukua-auth/README.md

 2. Create a folder in your Laravel project called `packages`.

-3. Copy the downloaded folder `bukua-auth` into the `packages` folder of your Laravel project.
+3. Copy the downloaded folder `bukua-auth-main` into the `packages` folder of your Laravel project.

 4. Add the following to your `composer.json` file and save it: